viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

     Location of the :math:`I_0` BNC output on the rear panel of the NG LEED unit.

-For this purpose, open up the rear panel of the unit, as described in :ref:`ngleed_remove_rear`.
+For this purpose, open up the rear panel of the unit, as described in :secref:`ngleed_remove_rear`.
 The incriminated capacitor can be seen in the right panel of :numref:`fig_ngleed_i0_rear`.
 It is not necessary to fully remove the capacitor: it's enough to unsolder its lead that is connected to the center conductor of the BNC.

 .. note ::
     On our unit, while the capacitor was present, there has clearly been a (lucky) manufacturing error: Both leads of the capacitor were soldered to the stainless steel wire connected to the shell of the BNC plug --- i.e., the capacitor was connected between ground and... ground.
 This meant that, for our unit, there was no need to unsolder the capacitor lead.
 Cross check that your unit indeed has the problem before unsoldering.

-As you have the rear panel open, consider also the modifications described in :ref:`ngleed_rewire_hv_plug` and :ref:`ngleed_shield_mains`, especially suggested for users with a microchannel-plate LEED.
+As you have the rear panel open, consider also the modifications described in :secref:`ngleed_rewire_hv_plug` and :secref:`ngleed_shield_mains`, especially suggested for users with a microchannel-plate LEED.

 .. _ngleed_improve_noise: